-The selling stockholders have granted the underwriters an option for a period of 30 days to purchase up to an additional 1.050.000 shares of our Class A common stock.
+The selling stockholders have granted the underwriters an option for a period of 30 days to purchase up to an additional 1,050,000 shares of

 Investing in our Class A common stock involves risks.
 See "Risk factors" beginning on page 22.